ypcd/gstunnel/README.md

 At this time you get two executable files gstunnel_client and gstunnel_server.

-If there is a problem in compiling the source code, please try to enter the command "set GO111MODULE=off" to turn off the go module function.
+3.8.1 and earlier versions, if there is a problem in compiling the source code, please try to enter the command "set GO111MODULE=off" to turn off the go module function.

 Configuration parameter

 Executable file, accepts command line-based parameter input (not recommended) and configuration file (json)-based parameter settings.
 It is recommended to use a configuration file (json) to configure the parameters.
 The configuration file name of the client: config.client.json The configuration file name of the server: config.server.json Configuration file parameters:
 ```
 type GsConfig struct {
 Listen string